The 17th International

 Dr. Yong-Cheng Shi is a professor in the Department of Grain Science and Industry at Kansas State University (Manhattan, Kansas, USA).
 He worked for National Starch Food Innovation (Bridgewater, New Jersey, USA) from 1994 to 2005.
 His research areas include structure and function of cereal carbohydrates, physical, chemical, and enzymatic modifications of starches and flours, and developing technologies and products for food, nutrition, emulsion, encapsulation, and pharmaceutical applications.

-Talk title: Strategies for controlling digestibility of starch in foods.
+Talk title: Strategies for improving starch stability in foods

 Bio-processing of alginate: a marine-derived bioactive oligosaccharide